A road trip with a baby is one of the easiest and most flexible ways to start traveling as a new family!

-12 Essential Tips for Road Tripping with a Baby
+12 Tips for Road Tripping with a Baby

 First and foremost, EVERY BABY IS DIFFERENT!

-Yes, I believe my guide can help first-time parents navigate their way to a successful road trip with a baby.
-However, what has worked for other parents and us, may not always work for you.
-Some tips may work, some may not – you will not know until you hit the road and go through trial and error.
+Yes, I believe this guide can help first-time parents navigate their way toward a successful road trip with a baby.
+However, what has worked for other parents—and us—may not always work for you.

 We have found these 12 essential tips to be the most helpful during our road trips with a baby.
-Whether you are taking a road trip with a newborn, a 12-month-old, or any age in between – these tips can be helpful for any stage.
+Whether you are traveling with a newborn, a 12-month-old, or any age in between, these tips can be helpful at any stage.

 The Trifecta Checklist

-If our son was crying, the first thing that helped us was to check for a diaper, see if he was hungry, and find out the last time he slept.
+If our son started crying, the first thing we did was check for a diaper change, determine if he was hungry, and reflect on the last time he slept.

 Plan For Several Stops

-This brings me to my next tip – you will need to plan for several stops when road tripping with a baby.
-This is important and inevitable.
-Depending on your baby and their stage in life, you may need to plan a stop every 1 -3 hours.
+You will need to plan for several stops while road tripping with a baby.
+It is important, and honestly, inevitable.
+Depending on your baby’s current stage, you may need to stop every 1 to 3 hours.

 Plan for Itinerary Changes